 The payment structure is also very simple & you can earn 34-42% according to your level.

 If you’re capable of producing very high-quality photographs, illustrations, music & sound effects, stock videos, and 3D models, then Pond5 is the perfect choice for you.
-It offers non-exclusive submission of your media & gives you 50% commission for every sale.
+It offers non-exclusive submission of your media & gives you 50% commission on every sale.
 You only have to provide professional grade work & there will be no limit for your income.

 And the best thing about Pond5 is you can decide the price for your media files thus it’s extremely flexible to work.
 There are thousands of customers have connected to Pond5 available to buy your creations.
 It’s pretty cool, isn’t it?